thoughtspot/thoughtspot.github.io/_admin/mobile/notes-mobile.md

 The following issues are fixed in the 1.4 release:

-- The app crashes when applying filters if the Pinboard has an empty date or measure filter.
+- The app crashes when applying filters on a Pinboard that has an empty date or measure filter.
 - Year data labels are off by one year when custom calendar settings are used.
 - Applying filters on a Pinboard does not work.